ViennaRNA/drforna/README.md

 ## Default color scheme:

-Nucleotides engaged in base-pairs (i paired with j) are colored using the "hue" value h=(i+j)/2 on a continuous color scale -- scaled to the full length sequence.
-In principle, this ensures that colors are never repeated, unless base-pairs are perfectly aligned.
-However, as can be seen in the example below, we chose to repeat the continuous scale four times per full-length sequence, as this makes helices which have nearby imaginary centers better distinguishable.
+Nucleotides engaged in base-pairs (i paired with j) are colored depending on the ``imaginary center'' $c = \frac{i+j}{2}$.
+We repeat nine colors from the hue color circle, with the objective that small changes in the imaginary center result in clearly distinguishable colors.
+Specifically, we chose to traverse the color cycle in steps of $80^\circ$.
+As the smallest shift in imaginary centers is $0.5$, \eg, a 1-nt bulge, this yields $h = \lfloor c/9 \rfloor + 160 c \mod 360$, where the first term $\lfloor c/9 \rfloor$ is added to ensure that color codes cannot repeat for sequences shorter than 360 nucleotides.

 <img width='2000px' src="./img/colorrange.svg">